knobs-dials/unicode-tool/font/README.md

 ## Purpose

-These scripts support the example images, and "fonts supporting this character include..." feature
+These scripts support the glyph-example image montages, and "fonts supporting this character include..." feature

 To that end:
 * font-codepoint-coverage - figures out the range of characters within each font